-Sessions give young people the opportunity to gain an extensive range of skills and benefits through learning to sail or windsurf.
-The programme compliments the National Curriculum and provides a variety of valuable life skills that help to build confidence and shape personal development.
+Sessions give children the opportunity to gain an extensive range of skills and benefits through learning to sail or windsurf.
+The programme compliments the National Curriculum and provides a variety of valuable life skills that help to build confidence and shape personal development through water activities.

 OnBoard is open to anyone aged 8-18 and, whether it’s a small group or a large class, we can help you get started.

 Learn to sail or windsurf with us.

 Children's sailing and windsurfing provide invaluable skills that can have a positive impact on an individual’s personal development.
 RYA OnBoard has worked closely with the University of Winchester, the Centre for Real World Learning and Professor Bill Lucas to develop this part of the programme.